tianrui-qi/DSMLM/README.md

 - `-L`: Path to the frames load folder.
 - `-S`: Path to the data save folder.
 - `-C`: Path to the checkpoint load file without .ckpt.
 Default: `ckpt/e08/340` or `ckpt/e10/450` when scale up factor is 4 or 8.
+- `-T`: Path to the temporary save folder for drifting analysis.
+Must be specified when drift correction will be performed, i.e., stride or window is set as non-zero.
+Default: None.
 - `-stride`: Step size of the drift corrector, unit frames.
+Shall not be set with -window at the same time.
 Default: 0.
 - `-window`: Number of frames in each window, unit frames.
+Sall not be set with -stride at the same time.
 Default: 0.
 - `-b`: Batch size.
 Set this value according to your GPU memory.

 For example, for scale up by 4 without drift correction: